 Another factor contributing to Slovenia’s high safety ranking is its high level of political stability.
 It currently has a center-left government, the Freedom Movement (GS).
 Slovenia has been a member of the European Union since 2004.

 Slovenia also benefits from its location.
 Nestled between Austria, Hungary, Croatia, and Italy, it’s far from any areas of conflict or unrest.

 Japan is the ninth safest country in the world.
 It has improved by one position from last year’s ranking.

 There are a number of reasons why Japan is such a safe place to live.
 For one, the country has a very low crime rate.
 I’ve heard stories about people dropping their wallet on the street, only to have it quickly returned by a friendly passer-by.

 In 2019, there were only 2.3 murders per 100,000 people in Japan, compared to 5 per 100,000 people in the United States.

-Japan has strict gun control laws that make it difficult for criminals to obtain firearms.
+Japan also has strict gun control laws that make it difficult for criminals to obtain firearms.

 Also, the Japanese government has invested heavily in security measures such as CCTV cameras and metal detectors, which help to deter crime.